TcMenu/IoAbstraction/README.md

 At the global level (outside of any function) we create an i2c expander on address 0x20:

-	IoAbstractionRef ioExpander = ioFrom8574(0x20);
-	IoAbstractionRef ioExpander = ioFrom8575(0x20);
+	PCF8574IoAbstraction io8574(0x20, 0);
+	PCF8574IoAbstraction io8575(address, interruptPin, wireInstance, mode16Bit, invertedLogic);

+If you use an I2C variant, you must initialise wire before using

+	Wire.begin();

-Or for Arduino pins instead..
+Or for Arduino pins instead simply call the following:

+	internalDigitalDevice()

+You can convert any Io-device object into an IoAbstractionRef as follows

-	IoAbstractionRef ioUsingArduino();
+	IoAbstractionRef myRef = asIoRef(io8574);

 And lastly for DfRobot LCD shield input we use (requires library V1.3.2 at least):

-	IoAbstractionRef inputFromDfRobotShield();   // for all other versions IoAbstractionRef inputFromDfRobotShieldV1(); // for version 1

-In setup we set it's first IO pin to input and start the Wire library:

-	Wire.begin();
+	DfRobotInputAbstraction dfRobotKeys(dfRobotAvrRanges); // or dfRobotV1AvrRanges as appropriate

+To configure pin direction on any expander, you use the following, although some devices are read or write only, you should still call pinMode:

- 	ioDevicePinMode(ioExpander, 0, INPUT);
+ 	ioExpander.pinMode(0, INPUT);

 And then later we read from it, in this case as we are doing a single read, use the 'S' version of the method as it removes the need to call the sync method.
 The only limitation is we must synchronize the device state.
 This allows us to be efficient where possible, setting several pins, syncing and then reading pins.